 As a student at the University of Tennessee, Dudenbostel exhibited his work in two solo exhibitions and photographed for the college's Beacon newspaper.
 While on assignment at a police riot in 1969, he photographed a student hiding in the bushes behind a row of police officers.
 The photograph was later published in Esquire and became one of the magazine's top photos of 1970.
 His work reached several other national publications, including Newsweek.

-After his college years, Don was involved with a small group of photographers interested in photography as an art form.
-They were known as the Tangent Photography Group.
+After his college years, Dudenbostel got involved with a small group of photographers known as the Tangent Photography Group.
 Their goal was to broaden their vision as art photographers.
-As a result of their efforts, they procured numerous group exhibitions in various major cities throughout the Southeastern United States.
+As a result of their efforts, they procured numerous group exhibitions in various major cities throughout the southeastern United States.

-In 1975 he was extremely fortunate to study directly with Ansel Adams at his home in Yosemite National Park.
-Don was now well into his professional career and had entered regional and national competitions and received numerous awards including three Kodak Gallery Awards.
-A number of these award winning images were included in international touring exhibitions.
-He received his Tennessee Professional Certification in 1981 as well as his Master of Photography degree through the Professional Photographers of America in 1985.
+In 1975, Dudenbostel was extremely fortunate to directly study with Ansel Adams at his home in Yosemite National Park.
+He continued his education to receive his Tennessee Professional Certification in 1981 and his Master of Photography degree through the Professional Photographers of America in 1985.

 He furthered his professional career entering regional and national competitions and received numerous awards, including three Kodak Gallery Awards.
 Several of his award-winning images were included in international touring exhibitions.
 His work continues to be exhibited by galleries nationwide.

 CHAUVET Arts | 215 Rep. John lewis Way N | Nashville, TN 37219 | Art@ChauvetArts.com | 615.
 278. 9086